Pickup on South Street: Plot

-Joey and an associate go to the shack, but Skip hears them coming and hides underneath.
-When Joey is ordered to deliver the portion of film he does have, Skip follows him to a subway station.
-He watches as the film is exchanged in a restroom, then knocks out the ringleader and chases after and beats up Joey.
+Joey and his boss go to the shack, but Skip hears them coming and hides underneath.
+When Joey is ordered to deliver the film as is, Skip follows him to a subway station.
+He watches as an envelope is exchanged in a restroom, then knocks out the courier and chases after and beats up Joey.

-Later, at the police station, Tiger predicts Skip will return to his criminal ways, but he and a recovered Candy leave together.
+Later, at the police station, Tiger predicts Skip will louse up his pardon and return to his criminal ways.
+A defiant Candy, arm in arm with her new love, says that's not the way it will be.